 Lenalidomide is structurally related to thalidomide.
-Thalidomide is a known human teratogenic active substance that causes severe life-threatening birth defects.
+Thalidomide is a known human teratogenic active substance that causes severe lifeteratonenic effect of lenalidomide is expected and lenalidomide is contraindicated during pregnancy (see section Contraindical

-Lenalidomide induced malformation in monkeys similar to those described with thalidomide (see section 5.3).
-Therefore, a teratogenic effect of lenalidomide is expected and lenalidomide is contraindicated during pregnancy (see section 4.3).
+Lenalidomide induced in monkeys malformations similar to those described with thalidomide (see section Preclinical safety data).
+Therefore, a